DoctorMcKay/node-internet-relay-chat/README.md

 The bot's current nickname.

+## support

+An object containing all features that the IRC server supports (as reported by the 005 message).

 ## options

 An object representing the current connection's options, as defined in the constructor.
 The only properties that you should change are `autoReconnect` and `floodDelay`.